tlevine/www.thomaslevine.com/content/!/data-about-open-data-talk-december-2-2013/index.md

 from a different angle; if everyone knows how to do things with data, then even messy data would be quite open in a sense.
 But I digress.

 Let's learn how to plan a crazy project like this.
-I've prepared two exercises
+I've prepared two exercises.

 ### Outlining a program
 Choose an open data catalog from this list.